Three pink tennis balls on a blue court

 The Code #22: “When a server requests three balls, the receiver must comply when the third ball is readily available.
 Distant balls must be retrieved at the end of a game.”

-What happens if my opponent serves before I am ready?
+In tennis, what happens if my opponent serves before I am ready?

 Source: